preactjs/preact-www/content/en/guide/v11/api-reference.md

 }
 ```

+When code needs to run at a specific point in the mounting or update cycle, class components can use [lifecycle methods](/guide/v11/components#lifecycle-methods) and function components can use [`useEffect()`](/guide/v11/hooks#useeffect).
+Examples for both can be found in the [Side Effects tutorial](/tutorial/07-side-effects).

 To learn more about components and how they can be used, check out the [Components Documentation](/guide/v11/components).

 ### render()